nevtum/nimbletask/README.md

 # NimbleTask Todo CLI

-A powerful command-line todo management application built by AI, specifically designed for AI agents.
+A powerful command-line todo management application built by AI agents, for AI agents.

 The genesis of this project was to solve memory challenges faced by AI agents when coordinating long, complex tasks between multiple agent sessions.
+Most current command line agent applications (ie Claude Code, OpenCode) support todo lists, but are limited to one session and cannot be shared between multiple sessions.

 The design prioritizes:

 - **Clean CLI interfaces** for terminal-based workflows
 - **Token friendly interface** keeping AI agent context windows low